SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

 # Exercise 2 - Creating Instances

 As a prerequisite, we have already created an SAP HANA Cloud, SAP HANA Database instance: "DEMO_HANA_DB".
 Your trial account allows creation of only one database instance.
 If you've already created "DEMO_HANA_DB", you may not be able to create another database instance in this exercise; however, please continue to follow the steps to learn the process.
 If you are a non-trial user, you'll be able to create another instance, but be sure to provide a different instance name as SAP HANA Cloud does not allow creation of instances with same names.
+Note that creating a new SAP HANA Cloud instance takes approx. 10 mins.

 Let's see how to create SAP HANA Cloud, SAP HANA Database and SAP HANA Cloud, Data Lake instances directly from the SAP HANA Cloud Central Overview page.

 1. Click the Create button in the top right.
-This will navigate you to the create instance page.
+This will navigate you to the create instance wizard.
     <kbd>
     ![](./images/22.png)
     </kbd>

     In this page, you can see options to create SAP HANA Cloud, SAP HANA Database and SAP HANA Cloud, Data Lake instances.
 You can choose the type of instance you would like to create and click on 'Next Step'.
-In this exercise, let us focus on creating an SAP HANA Cloud, SAP HANA Database instance.
+Let's create an SAP HANA Cloud, SAP HANA Database instance.
 Select that option and click on Next Step.
     <kbd>
     ![](./images/23.png)
     </kbd>